rht-labs/tech-exercise/docs/1-the-manual-menace/5-setup-gitops-structure.md

 2. **For Tekton Manifests**
 This folder will contain the pipeline to be run for application.
 3. **For ArgoCD Apps**
-The folder contains argocd applications for all applications & pipelines.
+The folder contains ArgoCD applications for all applications & pipelines.

 ## Lets get started,